 Step 3: Gain Work Experience in the Clinical Trials Field (Timelines Vary, Optional)

-Work experience in clinical trials is often required in order to work as a clinical trials manager.
+Work experience in clinical trials is often required in order to work as a clinical trial manager.
 Professionals can gain experience by working for pharmaceutical companies, universities, government agencies, or anyone conducting clinical trials.
 Experience with all aspects of a trial is essential, including design, planning, monitoring, and regulatory compliance.

 Step 4: Obtain Certification (Timelines Vary, Optional)

 Certification for clinical trial managers is voluntary, although it can be beneficial when applying for work or seeking a promotion.
-The primary certifying agencies are through the Association of Clinical Research Professionals (ACRP) or the Society of Clinical Research Associates (SOCRA).
+The primary certifying agencies are the Association of Clinical Research Professionals (ACRP) and the Society of Clinical Research Associates (SOCRA).
 Certification requirements can be found in the certifications section below.

 Step 5: Complete a Certificate or Master’s Degree Program (Optional, One to Two Years)